visit/citybreak-online-doc/_includes/widgets.md

 <script async type="text/javascript" src="//[online-host]/[culture]/flightwidget/searchform"></script>
 ```
-Use for external flight search
+Use for external flight search (NOTE: will be replace in the near future)

 | Parameter       	   |type    | Example value  | Description                                                                             |
 |----------------------|--------|----------------|-----------------------------------------------------------------------------------------|